Archetypes

 - Mugendramon (EN: "Machinedramon"), from World 1 (KR)

 A toolboxy zoo deck that gets big and unga bungas with a wide variety of black and red [Cyborg] inherits.
+By copying the [On Play] effects of its cyborgs, it gains consistent access to <Rush> and protection, allowing it to become a genuine midrange deck.
 Features a Tamer that can redirect opponent attacks into your boss monster without blocking.
+Using the Ver.4 Megadramon, it can attempt to kill itself to unsuspend, detach the Megadramon to prevent itself from being removed, then evolve into Chaosdramon or its X-Antibody to re-attach the Megadra for a ridiculous amount of extra damage.

 - Seven Great Demon Lords (M)

-Basically Royal Knights but more bullshit, because anything that goes in the trash is fuel for the Gate and later for Ogudomon.
-The only way to survive against it is to either rush it down before it can do anything, or ensure you always have 8 or more total bodies and security cards, which is a tall order when it deals in lots and lots of removal.
+Basically Royal Knights but less bullshit, because it has extremely limited capacity for chip damage and has to bet everything on Ogudomon's finishing blow.
+The best way to survive against it is to either rush it down before it can do anything, which is a reasonable ask given how slowly it plays compared to the current meta, or ensure you always have 8 or more total bodies and security cards, which is a tall order when it deals in lots and lots of removal.

 - BloomLordmon (G)

 The deck alluded to when I described Rosemon as having "another deck's engine."
 The gameplan essentially revolves around going really wide for very little memory, then going into the level 6 and doing a fuck ton of checks.
-Hasn't seen support in a while, but it can be a dangerous matchup if you're not careful.
+Hasn't seen support in a while, but it can be a dangerous matchup if you're not careful due to its status as a green goodstuff deck allowing it to steal support from any reasonably competent green deck.

 - RagnaLoardmon (RK)